 This programme empowers students with the contextual knowledge of the history and theory of landscape architecture, alongside the ability to apply research to design and professional scenerios, be they speculative, theoretical or practical.

 Please see UCL website for full information about fees and costs for this programme.

-All assessed works are forms of coursework.
-These include design portfolios, essays, illustrated reports and diaries.
+Students are assessed through design portfolios, essays, illustrated reports and diaries.
 Students receive formative feedback on their work in progress via tutorials and seminars, as well as written reports.

 Course contact details

 - +44 (0) 20 3370 1214